 This is a checking account used for necessary spending that supports the entire household for day-to-day/month-to-month operations.
 Things in this category would mostly be gas, groceries, toiletries, etc.

-Discretionary Spending (Checking)
+Individual Discretionary Spending (Optional)

-*If you’re married or in a relationship, this is a checking account used for personal discretionary spending.
+If you’re married or in a relationship, this is a checking account used for personal discretionary spending.
 In our house, we refer to this as our “spending allowance”.
 I like to buy things for the house, and Arnie loves fantasy football.
-We have agreed on a set amount for each pay that we’re comfortable with using on ourselves.
+We have agreed on a set amount for each pay period that we’re comfortable with using on ourselves.
 Having our own allowances still offers us some financial independence when most spending is combined.

 Utilize auto-pay and direct deposit